 Whale eye isn't always easy to detect in all dogs.
 The eyes of brachycephalic dogs (dogs with short muzzles) may show a bit of white due to their conformation, and any dog may simply look quickly to the side, which briefly uncovers their sclera.
 If the dog isn't showing any other signs of agitation, what you're seeing may not actually be whale eye.

 Signals that May Appear With Whale Eye

 A dog exhibiting true whale eye generally will display some other signals of stress as well.
-You may notice appeasement gestures like lip-licking or yawning.
+You may notice appeasement gestures like lip-licking or avoiding eye contact.
 The dog's hair may be standing up along his spine.
 He might also growl a warning or freeze in place rigidly.